 In Wisconsin, other common requirements the DMV may impose on older drivers include:

-The DMV accepts and investigates written concerns about unsafe driving from medical doctors, osteopaths, advance practice nurse prescribers, or any other concerned individuals.
+The DMV accepts and investigates written concerns about unsafe driving from medical doctors, osteopaths, advanced practice nurse prescribers, or any other concerned individuals.

 Medical personnel can initiate a report by completing a Medical Examination Report.